coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_tic-tac-toe.md

 We did not have to specify the `system_program` account.
 This is because anchor recognizes this account and is able to infer it.
 This is also true for other known accounts such as the `token_program` or the `rent` sysvar account.

 After the transaction returns, we can fetch the state of the game account.
 You can fetch account state using the `program.account` namespace.
 Finally, we verify the game has been set up properly by comparing the actual state and the expected state.
-To learn how Anchor maps the Rust types to the js/ts types, check out the [Javascript Type Conversion Reference](./../anchor_references/js_type_conversion_reference.md).
+To learn how Anchor maps the Rust types to the js/ts types, check out the [Javascript Anchor Types Reference](./../anchor_references/js_type_conversion_reference.md).

 Now, run `anchor test`.
 This starts up (and subsequently shuts down) a local validator (make sure you don't have one running before) and runs your tests using the test script defined in `Anchor.toml`.